gschare/dotfiles/README.md

 - rclone & rsync: critical for cloud computing
 - unzip & gzip & p7zip-full
 - xsltproc: for testing xslt templates
+- ripgrep: better than grep for searching for text in codebases
+- fzf: fuzzy finder, great for finding files
+-

 # Vim details
 My vim configuration, in addition to my .vimrc, involves several lightweight packages and some slight tinkering in the `after/` directory.